Margarine Stain Removal From Fabric, Upholstery And Carpet

 Margarine is made from oils, and therefore must be removed like other types of oil stains.

-These margarine spots can also attract more oil and dirt, which means it is important to get them cleaned up as quickly as possible.
+The spots it leaves behind can also attract more oil and dirt, which means it is important to get them cleaned up as quickly as possible.

 Below are step by step instructions for how to remove stains caused by margarine from clothing, upholstery and carpet.